Management5Exceptions/ProjectManagement/README.md

    }
 ```

-3. Check Ad availability and show the Ad.
+3. Check Ad availability and show the Ad. <br>
 For better performance and check the availability of ads you can `canShowAd()` function.
 ```swift
    if BannerView.canShowAd(){